rbooth84/homelab/README.md

 kubectl apply -f longhorn-service.yaml
 ```

-This will create a NodePort service that that you can use any node in your cluster to access by the port.
-Access the UI from any node e.g. http://172.16.8.1:30080/.
+This will create a NodePort Service that that you can access from any node the cluster.
+Access the UI from using the initial server e.g. http://172.16.8.1:30080/.
 If everything is working you should see the dasboard.

 Remove the service once you are done.
 ```powershell